 Our Work with Fountains

-We have been called upon to recreate fountains for public spaces.
+We have been called upon for bronze fountain restoration and to recreate fountains for public spaces.
 The first you see below was created for the Washington Square Advisory Commission of Newport, Rhode Island, based on photographs from the Newport Historical Society as part of the successful drive to revive Washington Square as the living center of the Newport community.
 You can see the fountain being cast on our YouTube channel.
 Contact us to discuss a fountain for your community.

 Decatur Square Bronze Fountain